Spenc3rB/YDWG-02-C2/README.md

 > Note: This repo uses git lfs for large files, make sure to have it installed: https://git-lfs.com/

+> Note: This research was conducted in partial completion of the Systems Engineering Cybersecurity Courses (SYSE-548, SYSE-569) and the Systems Engineering M.S. degree at [Colorado State University](https://www.colostate.edu/).
+Please see [misc](./assets/misc/) for related course work.

 ## 0. Background, Objective, and Reconnaissance

 ### 0.1 National Marine Electronics Association